mfrancisc/kubesaw.github.io/docs/components.md

 The source code for both registration-service and proxy is available here [registration-service](https://github.com/codeready-toolchain/registration-service)

 ## KSCTL
-ksctl is a command-line tool that helps you to manage your instance of KubeSaw service.
+ksctl is a command-line tool that helps you with managing your instance of KubeSaw.

+The source code is available here [ksctl](https://github.com/kubesaw/ksctl)